-Talk to Your Child During this Transition Period
+1. Talk to Your Child During this Transition Period

 Every school year comes with new challenges and experiences.
 This is particularly true during major transitions, such as graduating or moving to a new school.

-Make Sure Kids Are Up-To-Date on Medical Care
+2. Make Sure Kids Are Up-To-Date on Medical Care

 Starting at the age of 3, it’s recommended that every child undergo an annual physical exam.
-This exam allows your child’s pediatrician to address any health problems and screen for potential future issues.
+This allows your child’s pediatrician to address any health problems and screen for potential future issues.
 Children also typically receive vaccines before the start of kindergarten, seventh grade and college.
 Additionally, we encourage children to receive a flu vaccine each year.
 Through this preventive approach, parents and medical professionals can work together to achieve each child’s maximum potential.

-Start Each Morning with a Healthy Breakfast
+3. Start Each Morning with a Healthy Breakfast

 Did you know that studies show children who consume a nutritious breakfast each morning have increased energy and better concentration in school?
 If you’re trying to start your family on a healthier breakfast routine, consider transitioning into better eating habits as the school year starts.
 That means avoiding sugary cereals and greasy fast food.
 Instead, a healthy breakfast should include a protein, vegetable and/or fruit, and a small portion of carbohydrates.

-Plan Ahead for School Lunches and Snacks
+4. Plan Ahead for School Lunches and Snacks

-Seek out a Well-Fitting and Age-Appropriate Backpack
+5. Seek out a Well-Fitting and Age-Appropriate Backpack

-Prepare for a Safe Year of Sports
+6. Prepare for a Safe Year of Sports

-Don’t Forget the Importance of Sleep!
+7. Don’t Forget the Importance of Sleep

 Children and teenagers need 8 to 12 hours of sleep each night.
-The most realistic way to ensure that your child gets enough sleep for school is to practice good sleep hygiene throughout the year.
+The most realistic way to ensure your child gets enough sleep for school is to practice good sleep hygiene throughout the year.

 Surprisingly, preparing for a good night’s sleep begins during the daytime.
 Make sure your kids avoid caffeinated beverages, including tea, dark colas or coffee drinks.
-Lots of physical activity and limiting screen use throughout the day also are key to a good night’s rest.
+Lots of physical activity and limiting screen use throughout the day also are keys to a good night’s rest.
 Lastly, the use of all electronic devices should be discontinued at least two hours before bedtime.
 Devices also should be stored in a place where children can’t access them overnight.

-Create a Homework-Friendly Environment
+8. Create a Homework-Friendly Environment

 Homework is an extension of school.
-So, a home environment that best mimics a school environment is ideal for helping your child concentrate at the end of the day.
-Provide a dedicated quiet place in your home where your child has a flat desk or table to sit and study.
+A home environment that best mimics a school environment is ideal for helping your child concentrate at the end of the day.
+Provide a dedicated quiet place in your home where your child has a flat desk or table to sit at and study.
 This is preferred over their bed or a couch where they may feel too relaxed to remain alert and focused.

-Limit Screen Time Before and After School
+9. Limit Screen Time Before and After School

-With that said, children’s screen time always should be supervised.
+Children’s screen time always should be supervised.
 Use any parental controls and privacy settings available, and closely monitor any social media sites or apps used by your child.
 As with other healthy habits, implementation is most successful when started early.

-Lastly, Remember to Celebrate!
+10. Remember to Celebrate

 Choose a Smart Start to a Healthy School Year